seng438-winter-2022/seng438-a2-graydonbenson/Assignment2-ReportTemplate.md

 Another example would be for the calculateRowTotal method.
 This method takes in a Values2D object which is essentially a table of data, and an integer value representing the row at which all the values inside that row will be added together.
 The way we plan to test this method is by mocking a Values2D object with a set amount of rows, then passing in, for the int row argument, a variety of values.
 To begin, we will pass in a value that is greater than the amount of rows.
 For example, if we mock a Values2D object with 9 rows (rows [0, 8]) and x columns, we would pass in 9 for the int row argument, which would be invalid given that the last row has an index of 8.
 We would also test at the boundaries of the number of rows in the Values2D object.
 For the example above (Values2D with 9 rows), we could pass in 8 (maximum boundary of rows) which should be valid, given index 8 is the last row.
 We can also pass in 0, given that the first row index is 0.
 We will also test this method by passing in a negative value for the ‘int row’ argument.
 Lastly, we will pass in a row index in the expected boundaries, such as 4.

+### Mocking Objects with JMock
 calculateColumnTotal, calculateRowTotal, getCumulativePercentages all require mocking, as Values2D and KeyedValues are Interfaces and cannot be instantiated as objects.
 Once we have created a mock object, we can apply the same type of boundary or equivalence class testing on the objects to confirm expected output.
 The benefits of using mocking is we can replicate realistic data, and how our application will respond to a variety of scenarios, and how these results are achieved.
 The downsides of this process are the teardown and cleanup process.
 There is a small level of additional setup, and as well refactoring code with Mocking is slightly more difficult.
+Using JMock with Expectations is slightly challenging for Black Box Testing since we cannot see the source code.
+It is quite hard to figure out exactly what to expect from the code in terms of invoking functions.
+We had to use "atleast(n).of-will" expectations instead of "one-will" due to the method being called multiple times.

 # 3 Test cases developed